| Running CuteMarksSome basics about how it worksCuteMarks is quite simple: Two tables are storing categories and link nodes

 for a translated version (if you like) where other people can request

-Because CuteMarks comes - currently - without any graphics there is
+a version directly.
+Using another css-style sheet Because CuteMarks comes - currently - without any graphics there is

 no need to change the templates if you don't plan to translate them.
 I